-It’s hard to believe that Recite Me is now into our second decade of operating.
+It’s hard to believe that Recite Me is now in our second decade of operating.
 As the old saying goes, time really has flown!
-From a small regional start-up we’ve grown into a multi-national organisation, and the Recite Me accessibility toolbar is now installed on over 2,500 websites and supported over 2million unique users last year alone.
+From a small regional start-up we’ve grown into a multi-national organization, and the Recite Me accessibility toolbar is now installed on over 2,500 websites and supported over 2 million unique users last year alone.

 Over the years we’ve branched out into more and more industries, and taken on bigger and bigger clients.
 Back when we first started, web accessibility was not really a thing, and what we do at Recite Me always took a fair amount of explaining – and that was just to family and friends, never mind the clients!

 Happily, those days seem to be behind us as more and more businesses are striving for online inclusion.
 We’re still some way off achieving our goal of accessibility and inclusion for all.
 However, we’re proud to say that we are already making a positive difference, and every month we are joined by more industry leaders.

 The Big Wins

 One of my proudest moments was when British Gas signed up with us at the start of this year, becoming the first energy supplier to offer an inclusive online experience in the process.
 With a customer base of over 12 million, we can’t wait to see how much of a difference our assistive toolbar can make.

 It’s estimated that 1 in 5 people live with some sort of disability that can create barriers to website accessibility.
 Examples include decreased vision, physical disabilities, learning difficulties, attention disorders, autism, plus language and literacy issues.

 So within the British Gas customer base, we’re expecting to see a large volume of launches of the Recite Me toolbar, hundreds of thousands of page views, and lots of styling changes and language adaptations that make the website easier to read and understand on an individual user level.